Winter Magnolia Care: Pro Tips for Healthy Trees

 Evergreen

 Evergreen magnolias also prefer less water during the winter.
 It’s normal to see some yellowing of the leaves, so keep in mind that it’s just the tree conserving energy.
 Evergreen trees do drop leaves periodically to make room for new, healthy growth.
 Seasonal yellowing and some dropping is healthy and completely non-threatening to the tree.
+During these colder and shorter days, magnolias will not grow new shoots and leaves, but will continue to grow roots.

 The Number One Mistake Growers Make: Overwatering